Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in Section

-\paragraph{Nonlinear effects of the radius.} In Tables~\ref{tab:linear-analysis-aug} and~\ref{tab:linear-analysis-aug2}, introducing the nonlinear effect of the radius in the ambiguity set enlarges the coefficient size of the nonlinear and linear components in all settings.
-Despite of these, these two usually have opposite coefficient directions.
-When plugging the usual choices of the model configuration (with Radius < 1) and the optimal radius from the coefficient, effects on the model accuracy are still relatively small across all settings.
-For example, the approximated largest effect of the radius to the accuracy is $(-0.015\text{Radius}^2 + 0.011\text{Radius})_{\max} = 0.004$ in Setting 2 in \Cref{tab:linear-analysis-aug}, which is still dominated by the effect of the model class.
+For the nonlinear effects of the radius in the ambiguity set, the coefficients of the quadratic and linear components usually have opposite signs.
+When plugging the usual choices of the model configuration (with Radius < 0.5) and the optimal radius from the coefficient, the effects on the model accuracy are still relatively small across all settings.
+For specific settings, the approximated largest effect of the radius on the accuracy is $(-0.014\text{Radius}^2 + 0.025\text{Radius})_{\max} = 0.004$ in Setting 6 in \Cref{tab:linear-analysis-aug}, which is still dominated by the effect of the model class in that setting.

+\wty{\paragraph{Subgroup regression per model class.} In Table~\ref{tab:linear-analysis-subgroup}, we run one regression for methods under each model class and report the coefficients of the ambiguity set and other controlled variables.
+We observe that for most competitive model classes, e.g., linear, LightGBM, NN2, introducing the distributionally robust counterpart does not yield substantial performance gains.
+The only notable exception is the kernel-DRO methods, which demonstrate significant improvements over the ERM counterparts (i.e., Kernel-SVM) when averaged across target domains.
+However, this improvement is partly attributable to the increased variability introduced by the random projections used in kernel methods, and the relatively poor performance of Kernel-SVM compared to linear and tree-based ensemble models.
+In fact, the gains from switching model classes are generally much larger than those obtained by adding robustness within a given class.}

 \paragraph{Interaction effects of model class and shift patterns.} For interaction effects of the model class and shift patterns, we do not observe significantly consistent coefficients among different settings and the coefficient sizes for them are too small (smaller than $\approx$ 0.01).
-This means that when the $Y|X$-shift is larger, no particular model class (e.g., XGBoost or NN or linear model class) suffers a larger performance drop.
+This means that when the $Y|X$-shift is larger, no particular model class (e.g., LightGBM or NN or linear model class) suffers a larger performance drop.
 We observe similar coefficient sizes when we consider the interaction effects of the ambiguity set and shift patterns.
 This aligns with previous empirical findings in \Cref{subsec:benchmark-empirical-result}.